Talking mental health: What to say when someone's struggling, according to experts

 Explaining how to put your part into practice, Georgiou says, "When someone is struggling, it's common for them to feel guilty for asking for help, and feel under pressure to be ok.
 Factor this in when checking in with someone, no matter what they're going through.
 Rather than asking 'How are you doing?', which can be helpful up to a point, simply send them signals now and then that you're keeping them in mind."

 And it's okay not to offer the world if you're not able to give it (it's unlikely you would be).

 "As a general rule, don't make any promises you can't keep: eg, don't say 'I'm here for you anytime' if you're not, or 'You can talk to me about anything' if you can't," adds Georgiou.
 "Think about what you can offer.
 Is it a hug, a text, a call?
 Is it a visit, or a long chat?
 It's good to know this in advance, and communicate that to whoever you're supporting."

 Help in small ways

-A loving act of service to make your loved ones day that bit easier can also go a long way.
+A practical gesture to make your loved one's day that bit easier can also go a long way.

 "Having someone who can do a quick shop or just pop round to wash the dishes will make a huge difference to someone with depression who will find these tasks daunting," says psychotherapist Gin Lalli.